Discover Financial Services

 Board of Directors Corporate Governance Policies

 1. Board Membership Criteria.

-The Board seeks members who combine a broad and relevant spectrum of experience and expertise with a reputation for integrity.
+The Board of Directors (the "Board") seeks members who combine a broad and relevant spectrum of experience and expertise with a reputation for integrity.
 Directors should have experience in positions with a high degree of responsibility, be leaders in the companies or institutions with which they are affiliated and be selected based upon contributions they can make to the Board and management and their ability to represent the interests of shareholders.
 The Board will also take into account diversity of a candidate's perspectives, background and other demographics.

 2. Selection of New Directors.

 Based on Board Membership Criteria set forth above, the Nominating and Governance Committee identifies and recommends director candidates to the full Board.
 During this process, the Nominating and Governance Committee may consider director candidates proposed by shareholders or management and will evaluate such candidates in the same manner as other candidates.